Recognizing pediatric Miller Fisher syndrome: A case of postinfectious neuropathy in a 7-year-old child

 Early cardiac involvement in MELAS syndrome: A pediatric case report

-Morandi G; Maines E2*; Rodella G; Gugelmo G; Vitturi N; Rubert L; Dianin A; Prioli AM; Franceschi R; Sechi A; Bordugo A
+Morandi G; Maines E*; Rodella G; Gugelmo G; Vitturi N; Rubert L; Dianin A; Prioli AM; Franceschi R; Sechi A; Bordugo A

 A 1-year-old boy with a history of hypotonia and recurrent episodes of lactic acidosis during seasonal illnesses, was diagnosed with MELAS (Mitochondrial encephalopathy lactic acidosis with Stroke-like episodes) syndrome, following genetic confirmation of a maternally inherited 3243A>G mutation in mitochondrial DNA (mtDNA).